unvt/design-2021-05/README.md

 We sometimes use [Docker](https://www.docker.com/), too.

 ## plow: Server-side image tile rendering PoC
-VT can even benefit GIS without VT support for its higher update frequency or its flexibility in style.
+VT can even benefit GIS without VT support by its higher update frequency or its flexibility in style.
 Server-side on-demand image tile rendering is a way to support lagacy GIS without VT support.

 [plow](https://github.com/hfu/plow) is a proof-of-concept (PoC) of server-side on-demand image tile rendering using